Are your high school students aspiring leaders? Do they dream about making a difference locally and globally?

 Here are True Stories for New Leaders who are passionate about shaping the future.
 Deborah Levine’s storytelling blends family, history, humor and training in a Can’t-Put-It-Down Guide.
 The stories include letters and diaries from the German front during World War II, growing up on the island of Bermuda, eye-witness accounts of the early years of the women’s movement, of immigrant experiences and lessons from those with disabilities.
 Use the stories to chart your course to global leadership.
 Be inspired to explore the possibilities, articulate the ‘what ifs’, and create new paths to making a difference.

 We begin the journey to Global Leadership with awareness.
-The stories and heroes that surround us everyday guide us by example as in this video: my stories of family and Bermuda:
+The stories and heroes that surround us everyday guide us by example as in this video: stories by Deborah Levine of family and Bermuda:

 TABLE OF CONTENTS